 Enter Polly.
 She told me she keeps spreadsheets of her packing list for her travels, and I knew she was the one.
 Soft spoken and brilliant, Polly has an eye for detail like I’ve never seen before, and she has an uncanny ability to stay calm and dig deep to find the best solutions to every problem.
 Long after I’ve given up on finding the best price for a client’s flight, Polly will still be hammering at it, looking on random German websites to see if maybe by chance, we can get a better price there.
 As our clients who have had the pleasure of working with Polly know, she’s eternally on the move, living a completely nomadic life and eternally scouting out the most interesting corners of the world.

-Polly and I are joined by Deepshikha, a lively addition to our team who keeps us laughing with videos of puppies and seals and is now a subject matter expert on Irish history (we’ve planned a lot of trips to Ireland lately and Deepshikha writes the history and background blurbs for them).
+Polly and I are joined by Deepshikha, a lively addition to our team who keeps us laughing with videos of puppies and seals and is now a subject matter expert on Irish history (we’ve planned a lot of trips to Ireland lately and Deepshikha writes the history and background blurbs for them), and Emilie, our chief-of-calendars and all things balance related (and we love her for it SO much), and most importantly: all things food and wine.

 We have our own fancy-shmancy app that makes travel, navigation and communication close-to-seamless.
 We have a long list of clients who we adore, and we’re thrilled that the feeling is mutual.
 Likewise, we’ve got a whole army of people from all over the world who make our client’s travels a breeze- from expat travel bloggers who whisper news of the latest restaurants to Italian families who teach our clients how to cook Italian specialties in the hills of Tuscany.